 All students in the Bachelor of Commerce program will complete a common set of core courses in Years 1, 2, 3, and 4.
 The core courses are the same for the general Bachelor of Commerce degree and the six majors: Accounting, Business Technology Management, Finance, Human Resources Management, Indigenous Business, and Marketing.

-The Dechalar of Commerce decreasis

-offered by Athabasca University's Faculty of Business C. For more information, phone 1-800-468-6531 or email.
+The Bachelor of Commerce degree is offered by Athabasca University's Faculty of Business Z .
+For more information, phone 1-800-468-6531 or email.